lazercs/zmk-config-totem/readme.md

 TOTEM is a 38 key column-staggered split keyboard running [ZMK](https://zmk.dev/) or [QMK](https://docs.qmk.fm/).
 It's meant to be used with a SEEED XIAO BLE or RP2040.

+This is my layout, featuring a modified miryoku, mouse emulation layer, along with a game layer.
+It uses Colemak-DHK on the main layer but also has QWERTY on a secondary layer.

 ![TOTEM layout](/docs/images/TOTEM_layout.svg)